 During The Dip, however, there is push back from the world around us.

-Perhaps our family and friends are giving us flak for trying to be different.
-Or we get a whole bunch of extra work to do even though we really need time off.
-Or we get in a real funky mood and start spending too much time on social media again, even though we promised ourselves we wouldn't!
+Perhaps our family and friends are grating on us or giving us flak for trying to change.
+Or Or we get in a real funky mood and start spending too much time on social media again, even though we promised ourselves we wouldn't!
+Or we have a big project due at work and no personal time to truly engage with what is going on inside us ...

 There will be so many situations, big and small, which test your resolve as you work towards a better future.

-What I like to believe, however, is every resistance we feel as we reach for our higher goals is just life asking us to really make sure: do you really want to commit this different life for yourself?
+What I've learnt, however, is every resistance we feel as we reach for our higher goals is just life asking us to really make sure: do you really want to commit this different life for yourself?
 Like, really, really, really?

-The danger comes when we forget that this question is being asked, and fall into a state of unconscious overwhelm and self-judgement.
+The danger comes when we forget that this question is being asked, and fall into a state of unconscious overwhelm, or self-judgement, or 'checking out'.
 It is from this heavy place that we often make the wrong choice by default: No, I don't want to change, we say.
 Please just take me back to my old, familiar life where things might have been a bit blah, but at least it didn't feel so uncomfortable and hard!

 And from that point on, we feel a sense of loss, even though we aren't fully conscious of what it is that's gone.

-In comparison, actively engaging with The Dip as it presents your negativities to you in all their blooming glory, will put you in the perfect position to learn exactly what you need to learn to shift them.
-While change isn't ever easy, it can actually be really fun if you are willing to reframe the difficulties you face on your path as powerful opportunities for growth, rather than reasons to disconnect from yourself or your dreams.
+In comparison, actively engaging with The Dip as it presents your negativities to you in all their blooming glory, will allow you to learn exactly what you need to learn to shift them.

 Whether you are aware of it or not, you'll be making these two choices each day during the process of change.
 And what I want to encourage with this post is that you start making each choice consciously.